 2. You could be catching errors now

 Many companies have horror stories about their experience using Excel for their lease accounting.
 One of our clients stated that tracking their leases in Excel resulted in a $648,000 overpayment on one of their leases.
 The inability to set up a trigger to notify the accounting department that rent should have been fully abated on every anniversary of the lease led to a steep fee.
 Another company lost over a $2 million Tenant Improvement Allowance (TIA) after they realized during the acquisition process that their TIA was not transferred because there was nowhere in Excel to capture that information.
-In a recent study, Robert Half found that 90% of CFO’s surveyed stated that planned to change the lease accounting solution that they originally decided on.
+A study conducted by Robert Half found that 90% of CFO’s surveyed planned to change the lease accounting solution that they originally decided on.

 3. You could be forecasting and budgeting better now